progmatix21/Chilka/README.md

 	{'n' : <sentence-number>, 'sent' : <sentence-text>}
 ```

-Each file name gets its own collection of the same name.
+Each file name gets its own collection of the same name (assuming MongoDB).

+> **Note:**  It is the responsibility of the plugin to enforce this schema.
+For databases that do not have the concept of a collection, the plugin needs
+to ensure that this abstraction is realized suitably.

 ## Example code

 Get going with just a few lines of code.

 ```python
 from chilka import CorpusClient from pprint import pprint